awsdocs/aws-go-developer-guide/doc_source/common-examples.rst

 MD5 checksum that is included in the pre-signed URL.
 Users must upload the same content that produces the same MD5 checksum generated by the SDK; otherwise, the operation fails.
 This is not the Content-MD5, but the signature.
-To enforce Content-Md5 simply add the header to the request.
+To enforce Content-MD5 simply add the header to the request.

-The following example adds a Body field to generate a pre-signed PUT operation that requires a specific payload to be uploaded by users:
+The following example adds a ``Body`` field to generate a pre-signed PUT operation that requires a specific payload to be uploaded by users:

 .. literalinclude:: example_code/s3/generate_presigned_url_specific_payload.go